roadsnail/Pi-ve/README.md

 * The Hive Active components, the SLT (Thermostat) and SLR2 (Boiler Controller), were obtained from an Internet auction site.
 A Hive Active hub is not required as we will not be controlling this from a Hive App, but from a device on our own network.
 The Raspberry Pi Zero W.
-*Although the above picture shows the Hive Active Boiler Controller SLR2 (Dual Central Heating/Hot Water) and the older thermostat (SLT2).
+*Although the above picture shows the older thermostat (SLT2).
 A newer SLT3 may be used.*

 * A Pi Zero W was a freebie when I subscribed to the excellent MagPi magazine.
 See https://magpi.raspberrypi.org/.
 Alternatively these are readily available as a kit including case and micro-USB to USB cable